lopcode/pellet/README.md

 ## Releases

 This project is still in the prototyping phase - give the latest version a try!
-Let me know what you think, and what to focus on next, [on Discord](https://www.carrot.blog/discord) 💬.
+Let me know what you think, and what to focus on next, in [GitHub Discussions](https://github.com/CarrotCodes/Pellet/discussions/categories/feedback) 💬.

 Note that the prototype is built with the latest JVM release at the time of writing - Java 18.